getsentry/sentry-docs/docs/learn/sensitive-data.rst

 -------------

-accidentally sent sensitive data to the server it's likely you're not going to want to leave it there.
+If you've accidentally sent sensitive data to the server it's likely you're not going to want to leave it there.
 There are a few things to note in removal:

 - If you send it as a tagged value, removing the event is not enough.
 You